Advice

-You do not need to book a pitch for any of our events, just turn up from 6am for morning car boot sales and from 10am for afternoon car boot sales.
+Sellers do not need to book a pitch for any of our events, just turn up from 6am for morning car boot sales and from 8am for mid-morning car boot sales.

 - Always be polite.
 A smile, a please and a thank-you may result in a quick and easy sale.